Economic Activities in Qatar: Primary, Secondary, Tertiary, and Quaternary

 exports of Qatar natural gas crude petroleum refined petroleum fertilizers ethylene polymers

-Qatar’s total exports in 2023 amounted to $161.69 billion, with exports contributing to 68.44% of its GDP.
-Export activities play a crucial role, with high importance, driving the country’s economic growth and stability.
+Qatar’s total exports of goods and services amounted to approximately $161.69 billion (as of 2022), with exports contributing a major share of its GDP.
+Export activities play a crucial role, driving the country’s economic growth and stability.
+(Source: CIA World Factbook.)

 Qatar’s export activities are primarily focused on natural gas, crude petroleum, refined petroleum, fertilizers, and ethylene polymers.
 The country’s top export partners include China, India, Japan, South Korea, and the UK, with China being the largest at 18%.